iamqaasim/iamqaasim/README.md

 <details>
 <summary> <h2> 👨‍💻 iamqaasim's Coding Journey </h2> </summary>
   From a young age, I possessed a curious mind and enjoyed building and creating things.
 My aspirations initially centered around becoming an inventor, which later developed into a passion for science and technology.
 Initially, I wanted to pursue engineering since it was the closest field to invention.
 However, due to circumstances, I ended up pursuing a degree in Data Science instead.
-While analyzing data intrigued me, I felt like something was missing. <br />
+While analyzing data intrigued me, I felt like something was missing. <br /> <br />

   Towards the end of my degree, the pandemic struck and I found myself with plenty of free time.
 Rather than waste it, I decided to teach myself coding.
 However, being a complete novice to programming, I had no idea where to begin.
 Thankfully, some of my Computer Science friends provided guidance and I learned Python through YouTube videos and free online courses.
 Through this process, I developed a secondary interest in machine learning (ML) and artificial intelligence (AI). <br />